 An Odd Delight: A Corporate Editor's Leap Into Broadcast

-COW Library : Business & Marketing : Kylee Peña : An Odd Delight: A Corporate Editor's Leap Into Broadcast
+COW Library : Business & Career Building : Kylee Peña : An Odd Delight: A Corporate Editor's Leap Into Broadcast

 Seeing a stack of tapes labeled and ready to gather dust on a shelf is a feeling of accomplishment I've never had before last week.

 Not because I've never really had physical copies of any of my work (although outside of a DVD or two, that's definitely true), but because this was my first time cutting for broadcast and I'm pleased to announce I didn't screw any of it up.

 Before this show, I only occasionally had to worry about title safe lower thirds or broadcast safe colors -- when I worked those DVD projects.
 But finishing a 1080i show for TV and a simple DVD for an internal training video are basically night and day when you look at the delivery specifications for PBS.
 Most of my work before this had been a mishmash of stuff in a sequence that eventually got spit out into a 720p H264 file for YouTube, the kind of thing where you can easily hide mistakes and inadequacies.
 There's not a whole lot of hiding when you're delivering 1080i.
 You're pretty much just naked to the world there.

 There have been a couple of blog posts and press things floating around, but I couldn't let this milestone pass by without my own personal blog post to mark the occasion that I finished a television series and didn't screw up anything major.

 THE TRIP FROM INDIANAPOLIS TO ATLANTA, AND FROM CORPORATE TO BROADCAST